Philippine Leader Duterte Calls North Korea's Kim Jong Un A 'Hero Of Everybody'

 “For all of the time, he was pictured to be the bad boy of the community.
 With one masterstroke, he is now the hero of everybody,” Duterte told reporters, commenting on the historic meeting between Kim and South Korean President Moon Jae-in.

-Two days ago, on April 27, Kim Jong Un became the first North Korean leader to set foot in South Korea since the end of Korean war.
+Two days ago, on April 27, Kim Jong Un became the first North Korean leader to set foot in South Korea since the end of the Korean war.
 Kim and South Korean leader Moon Jae-in shook hands at the border.
 The pair stepped back and forth across the demarcation line, symbolizing the historical significance of this moment, BBC noted.
 Although some analysts remain skeptical, the meeting is seen as a step toward possible peace on the peninsula.

 Rodrigo Duterte is one of the most controversial leaders in the world.
 Many of his statements have been widely reported and used as an example of unhinged authoritarianism.
 U.S. News & World Report published a list of some of his most controversial quotes.
 Duterte said he would be happy to slaughter drug dealers, called former U.S. President Barrack Obama, as well as the Pope a “son of a wh**e,” claimed journalists shouldn’t be “exempted from assassination,” publicly ridiculed a rape victim, and openly discussed his use of Viagra.